• Home

 • Soft & Fluffy- The red velvet cake is super soft and delicious.

-• Strawberry Buttercream- This is a homemade buttercream frosting made from fresh strawberries!
+• Strawberry Buttercream- This is a homemade buttercream frosting made from real strawberries (no strawberry extract) just like in our Strawberry Filled Cupcakes!

 Ingredient Notes